Do You Legally Need a Written Contract?

 - Notice of termination — required notice period for both parties

-- Workplace policies — reference to any relevant policies the employee must comply with
+- Workplace policies — reference to relevant policies the employee must comply with

 Hospitality-Specific Clauses You Shouldn't Miss